UPDATED NOVEMBER 11, 2020

 We’ve identified 20 key elements to a successful LinkedIn Company Page, including the cover image, tagline, services, hashtags and more.
-We’ve created a Checklist for you to use with your self storage business.
+We’ve created a Checklist for you to use to better market your self storage business.
 Click through to the Google Sheet below, and make yourself a copy!

 Having a robust LinkedIn page contributes to your overall brand authority and can create opportunities to connect with a powerful self storage ecosystem of sponsors, operators, investors, brokers, lenders and more.